Price

 Two nights stay at Borderlands Eco Lodge, which provides eco lodges and a jungle camp overlooking the Kelani River.
 This is a rustic ‘glamping’ experience for those who need a certain degree of comfort.
 Surrounded by mountains and the clear, rushing river below, the site is truly stunning.

-Reveille at 01.30 to join the pilgrimage trail to sacred Adam’s Peak (Sri Pada; 2243 metres).
+Reveille at 01.30 to drive to Nallathanniya to join the pilgrimage trail to sacred Adam’s Peak (Sri Pada; 2243 metres).
 The 6000 or so steps take 3-4 hours to climb at a leisurely pace and are interspersed with tea stops, chats with locals and blessings from sadhus.
 An awe-inspiring sunrise producing the famous spectacle known as the ‘Shadow of the Peak’ is your reward.
 December to April is the pilgrimage season when the climb to Adam’s Peak can be very congested, especially at weekends, and on public holidays and Poya (full moon) days.
 This may mean you might not reach the peak!

-Continue into the upper Hill Country, following the winding, vertiginous roads through the velveteen slopes of verdant tea plantations and past spectacular waterfalls and impressive mountain scenery on your way to Nuwara Eliya, the British colonial capital of the Hill Country and the highest town in Sri Lanka at 1900 metres above sea level.
+Continue into the upper Hill Country, following the winding vertiginous roads through the velveteen slopes of verdant tea plantations and past spectacular waterfalls and impressive mountain scenery on your way to Nuwara Eliya, the British colonial capital of the Hill Country and the highest town in Sri Lanka at 1900 metres above sea level.

 Amble around the ‘City of Lights’ and enjoy a little piece of England in the tropics!